 Those seem to be good security practices, and according to Venmo, it complies with applicable U.S. federal and state regulations.

-It’s worth pointing out, though, that PayPal, which owns Venmo, settled charges with the Federal Trade Commission in 2018.5 One of those charges involved Venmo’s security practices; particularly, that it misrepresented it had a “bank-grade security system” in place.
+It’s worth pointing out, though, that PayPal, which owns Venmo, recently settled charges with the Federal Trade Commission.5 One of those charges involved Venmo’s security practices; particularly, that it misrepresented it had a “bank-grade security system” in place.
 The FTC alleged that until at least August 2014, Venmo didn’t have a written information security program and that until March 2015, Venmo didn’t notify users of password and email address changes on their accounts.
 As a result, the FTC required Venmo to submit itself to third-party compliance audits every two years for the next decade following the settlement.

 Note: Aside from misrepresentation of its security system, the FTC also alleged that Venmo failed to fully disclose information to its customers regarding the process of transferring funds and the real extent to which users can control the privacy of their transactions.